Jason Erkes: Cresco Labs

 Erkes started consulting with several cannabis companies early on in 2016 and got more involved as the emerging industry evolved.
 He was a contributor to several magazines, penning articles on managing crisis situations and preparing for crisis.
 While consulting with Chicago-based Cresco Labs, he was instrumental in launching the first celebrity chef-based cannabis edible line with James Beard Foundation Award Winning Chef Mindy Segal.
 Erkes was involved in all the corporate messaging for Cresco Labs, including the launching of a million-dollar education and awareness program for the Illinois medical marijuana program.
 The company was the first cannabis sponsor of the Chicago Marathon.
 After joining the company's team full time as their Chief Communications Officer in 2018, Erkes helped the company go public on the Canadian Securities Exchange, launch the Pennsylvania medical marijuana program and enter the Ohio market with several acquisitions of vertically integrated companies and dispensaries.
 Erkes has been a spokesperson for the cannabis industry on media across the country talking about the uses of medical cannabis, the opioid crisis and each state's regulated cannabis program.

+In 2024, Erkes received two MarCom Platinum awards in the product launch and publicity campaign categories for Cresco Labs' work on a collaborative marketing campaign with The Fifty/50, a Chicago-based restaurant group, for a cannabis-infused product, the Good News Big Game Wing Sauce, released during the Super Bowl.

+PromptedComms

+In 2024, Erkes founded PromptedComms, a consultancy and training practice focused on the integration of generative AI within the public relations and corporate communications sectors.
+The company's goal is to apply AI tools to existing industry workflows, for example, media pitching, crisis management, and reporting, to increase operational efficiency.